Stopping valve cover gasket leaks, between the valve cover and the cylinder head, is very important, for many reasons.

 Valve Cover Is “Caked” With Dirt And Is Leaking Oil

 The quickest indication of this problem, is when the valve cover/cylinder head is very dirty.
 Because, oil attracts dirt and will appear to be “caked” on where its leaking.

 So, if you look under your hood and discover that, the valve cover is dirty; it’s most likely a leaking gasket.

 Any oil leak, reduces the amount of oil in the oil pan.
 And, if this happens frequently, it can cause the engine oil light, to appear on your dashboard.
 Furthermore, if the engine oil is low, it will reduce its ability, to properly lubricate internal engine components.
 Above all, this can build up excessive heat, inside the engine and cause serious engine damage.

 Engine Is Misfiring

-This will cause a misfire or reduce engine performance.
-It can also cause a fire under your hood if it goes unrepaired.
+As a result, this will cause a misfire or reduce engine performance.
+Even worse, it can also cause a fire under your hood, if it goes unrepaired.

-Finally, Proper, regular maintenance and routine oil changes can help reduce the problems outlined above.
-Consequently, helping you avoid further damage to primary engine components; essentially preventing damage and leaks before they happen.
+So, proper, regular maintenance and routine oil changes, can help reduce the problems outlined above.
+Consequently, helping you avoid, further damage to primary engine components; essentially preventing damage and leaks, before they happen.